microsoft/AzureTRE/docs/tre-admins/setup-instructions/installing-workspace-service-and-user-resource.md

     Copy the resulting JSON payload.

 1. Navigate to the Swagger UI at `https://<azure_tre_fqdn>/api/docs`.

-You should already be logged in.
+1. Log into the Swagger UI by clicking Authorize, then Authorize again.
+You will be redirected to the login page.

-Click `Try it out` on the `POST` `/api/user-resource-templates` operation.
+1. Once logged in, click `Try it out` on the `POST` `/api/workspace-service-templates/<service_template_name>/user-resource-templates` operation.

 1. In the `service_template_name` field, paste the name of the workspace service template that you registered earlier - `tre-service-guacamole`.

 1. Paste the payload json generated earlier into the `Request body` field, then click `Execute`.
 Review the server response.

-1. To verify registration of the template do `GET` operation on `/api/user-resource-templates`.
+1. To verify registration of the template do `GET` operation on `/api/workspace-service-templates/<service_template_name>/user-resource-templates`.
 The name of the template should now be listed.

 ## Creating a workspace service